Shop one-day deals on Adidas, Cole Haan and Levi's at Amazon's Big Style Sale

 Levi's Women's Original Trucker Jacket ($42.93, originally $79.50; amazon.com)

-Levi’s iconic denim jacket is on sale for almost half off, so if you were thinking about adding a super-versatile piece to your layering options, now’s the time.
-It comes in a variety of washes from this classic light denim to dark black and indigo.
+Levi's iconic denim jacket is on sale for almost half off, so if you were thinking about adding a super-versatile piece to your layering options, now's the time.
+It comes in a variety of washes from this classic light denim to black and indigo.

 ______________________________________________________________________________________________________